hiclick/hiclick.github.com/fav/photo/docs/layer-basics.md

-# 修图 - Layer basics
+# 修图 - Layer Basics

 Adobe Photoshop CS6 Classroom in a Book